IBM/watsonx-data-introduction/docs/wxd-watsonui.md

 <code style="color:blue; font-size: 90%;">Watsonx UI - https://useast.services.cloud.techzone.ibm.com:xxxxx</code>

-!!!
-Tip "Click on the watsonx.data UI supplied link or copy the URL and port number into your browser"
+!!! abstract "Click on the watsonx.data UI supplied link or copy the URL and port number into your browser"

 You will get a Certificate error in Firefox:

 ![Browser](wxd-images/browser-warning-1.png)

-!!!
-Tip "Select Advanced"
+!!! abstract "Select Advanced"

 ![Browser](wxd-images/browser-warning-2.png)

-!!!
-Tip "Choose 'Accept the Risk and Continue'"
+!!! abstract "Choose 'Accept the Risk and Continue'"

 If you are using Google Chrome, you can bypass the error message by typing in "thisisunsafe" or clicking on the "Proceed to `server name` (unsafe)" link.
 The `server name` value will be replaced with the name of the TechZone server you are connecting to.